 Officers started working on the project in April 2018, focusing on three disused railways:

-We are in the process of contacting communities and stakeholders and intend to hold a series of exhibitions, inviting the public to see our proposals and asking for comments or suggestions, and have launched an online survey that will run until 17 February.
+We are in the process of contacting communities and stakeholders and intend to hold a series of exhibitions, inviting the public to see our proposals and asking for comments or suggestions, and held an public survey that closed on 17 February 2019.

 The proposed areas will link in with the public transport network and the existing long-distance walking and cycling network in Norfolk - Norfolk Trails.
 The routes worked on on this project will be very close to Paston Way, Marriott's Way, Bure Valley Path, Nar Valley Way, Peddars Way, Fen Rivers Way and the Norfolk Coast Path.